The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The eikonal operator in the soft limit

 Let us now turn to the contribution of low-frequency gravitons to the waveform in position space, in particular its value at early retarded times, and to the angular momentum \cite{Damour:2020tta,Veneziano:2022zwh}.
 As we shall discuss, both quantities are sensitive to static-field effects, and therefore to how one approach the $\sim 1/\omega$ singularity at $\omega=0$ in the radiation spectrum.

 As we emphasized, the soft eikonal operator \eqref{eq:eiksr} is based on the standard Weinberg soft theorem, which includes soft gravitons with low but nonzero frequency.
 As such, it does not include effects that arise due to exactly static fields, whose Fourier transform is localized at zero frequency.
-To include them it is sufficient to replace the standard soft factor $w_j(k)$ in \eqref{eq:eiksr} by
+To include them it is sufficient to replace the standard soft factor $w_j(k)$ in \eqref{eq:eiksr} by\footnote{Let us note that the symmetric Lorentz tensor $F^{\mu\nu}$ in \eqref{softfactorF} should not be confused with the symmetric coefficients $F_{mn}$ introduced in \eqref{keyf} earlier on.}

 and to consider the following operator (neglecting the quantum remainder for brevity)